jbcodeforce/shift_left_utils/docs/command.md

 * `--dml-only / --no-dml-only`: By default the deployment will do DDL and DML, with this flag it will deploy only DML  [default: no-dml-only]
 * `--may-start-descendants / --no-may-start-descendants`: The children deletion will be done only if they are stateful.
 This Flag force to drop table and recreate all (ddl, dml)  [default: no-may-start-descendants]
 * `--force-ancestors / --no-force-ancestors`: When reaching table with no ancestor, this flag forces restarting running Flink statements.  [default: no-force-ancestors]
+* `--cross-product-deployment / --no-cross-product-deployment`: By default the deployment will deploy only tables from the same product.
+This flag allows to deploy tables from different products.  [default: no-cross-product-deployment]
 * `--dir TEXT`: The directory to deploy the pipeline from.
 If not provided, it will deploy the pipeline from the table name.
 * `--help`: Show this message and exit.